 Bash requires the agent to:

-- Serialize every operation into a string command
+- serialize every operation into a string command

-- Wait for unstructured output
+- wait for unstructured output

-- Parse that output back into something meaningful
+- parse that output back into something meaningful

-- Decide the next command
+- decide the next command

-Each step is a lossy boundary.
 Structure is destroyed on the way out and reconstructed — if at all — on the way back in.

-At Scale
+At scale:

 Eliminating the Boundary